department-of-veterans-affairs/vagov-content/pages/health-care/index.md

         external: true
         label: The Veterans Choice Program
         description: If you're enrolled in VA health care, find out if you can receive care from a local community provider through the Veterans Choice Program.
-      - url: /health-care/financial-assessment/
-        label: How Your Income Affects Eligibility and Copays
-        description: Learn how we assess and verify your income to determine if you qualify for VA health care and whether you'll need to pay a copay for certain types of care and medications.
       - url: /health-care/about-affordable-care-act/
         label: The Affordable Care Act (ACA) and Your Health Coverage
         description: Find out what you need to know about the Affordable Care Act and what it means for Veterans.